Locally Repairable Codes with Unequal Local Erasure Correction: Optimal Code Construction

-We give an optimal code construction achieving the equality for the bound in Theorem \ref{thm:bound:req}, and also the bound in Theorem \ref{thm:bound:prf4req}.
+We give an optimal code construction achieving the equality for the bound in Theorem \ref{thm:UL-distbound}, and also the distance bound in Remark \ref{rem:UL-bounds-LL} under the ordered $(r,\delta)$ condition.
 In other words, the code is built in the parameter regime where the two distance bounds coincide, as shown in Corollary \ref{cor:RBC}.
 The construction closely follows the Gabidulin-based LRC construction which originates from \cite{Silberstein13ISIT}, and is also used in \cite{Kadhe16ISIT}.